Yasal95/Yasal95/README.md

 ## Hi there! 👋 I am Yasal Fatima

 <h1>
-👤 INTRODUCTION:
+👤 Introduction:

 </h1>

  I am a passionate BS Artificial Intelligence student with a strong interest in cutting-edge technologies and emerging trends in the tech industry.
 I enjoy exploring areas such as Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision.
 I am eager to stay updated with the latest advancements in AI.
 My goal is to continuously develop my technical skills, contribute to impactful projects, and build a successful career as an AI professional.

-# 💪 SKILL SET:
+# 💪 Skills set:

 <a href="https://github.com/Yasal95/Yasal95">
 <p aign="left">